freelan-developers/freelan/CERTIFICATES.HOWTO.md

 Edit the copied file and replace all occurences of `{CA_PATH}` by the real path you used.
 In our example, this would be `/home/ca`.

-Create the authority certificate and its private key:

-    openssl req -new -x509 -extensions v3_ca -keyout key/ca.key -out crt/ca.crt -config ca.cnf

 Congratulations !
 You just setup your first certificate authority :)

+### Creating the authority certificate and its private key

+To create the certificatation authority certificate and its private key, just type:

+    openssl req -new -x509 -extensions v3_ca -keyout key/ca.key -out crt/ca.crt -config ca.cnf

 ### Creating an intermediate certificate authority